-- Hold up the picture of the influent/effluent - When the water comes into the treatment, plant it's dirty (remind them it's our dishwater, shower water, toilet water). - The job of the wastewater treatment plant is to clean the water before putting back into the environment. - Why do you think it is important that water be cleaned before going into the environment? - What are some uses of oceans and river waters?
+- When the water comes into the treatment plant it's dirty (remind them it's our dishwater, shower water, toilet water), but the job of the wastewater treatment plant is to clean the water before putting back in the environment. - Sludge is the material removed from the wastewater, and that it can be turned into fertilizer or used to make fuel. - Ask: Why do you think it is important that water be cleaned before going into the environment?
+What are some uses of oceans and river waters?